EthenStrine/English/_posts/2018-12-11-Semester Review.md

 32\. mock epic - typically satires or parodies that mock common Classical stereotypes of heroes and heroic literature

-example: Pope's *"The Rape of the Lock"*
+example: *The Rape of the Lock* Pope

 33\. personification - the attribution of a personal nature or human characteristics to something nonhuman